Pulkit-Dhingraa/analog-ecg-heart-rate-monitor/docs/component-selection.md

 ## One-line summary

-Every part was chosen for the **minimum complexity that satisfies the heart-rate task on parts a student can actually buy** — AD620 for CMRR, first-order filters instead of a Bessel+notch, LM393+555+7404+CD4026 to replace a microcontroller and a PC entirely.
+Every part was chosen for the **minimum complexity that satisfies the heart-rate task on parts Ican actually buy from pocket.** — AD620 for CMRR, first-order filters instead of a Bessel+notch, LM393+555+7404+CD4026 to replace a microcontroller and a PC entirely.